 Posted on Leave a comment

 It is an ideal starting point for anyone seeking to engage in a meaningful dialogue with stone.

-AURA Istanbul’s visit encouraged us to reconsider the relationship between material and design.
+AURA Istanbul’s visit to our Ayazağa showroom prompted us to rethink the relationship between material and design.

-We thank AURA Istanbul for this inspiring exchange.
+We thank AURA Istanbul for this inspiring conversation.

+Posted on Leave a comment